 Recap: what makes a quantum computer so special?

-Of course, creating a quantum computer that has a utility is no cakewalk.
+Of course, creating a quantum computer that has any utility is no walk in the park.
 Qubits, quantum equivalents of classical bits, are very sensitive to noise and interference from the surrounding environment, which can create errors in calculations.
-And as quantum processors get bigger, these errors can also accumulate.
+And as quantum processors get bigger, these errors can accumulate as well.
 How to overcome them?

 The study to give utility to the quantum computer

 IBM researchers worked with a 127-qubit Eagle quantum processor to model the spin dynamics of a material, predicting properties such as its response to magnetic fields.
-They have generated large, intertwined states, where certain simulated atoms are correlated with each other.
-And thanks to a technique called "zero noise extrapolation", they were able to separate the noise and get the true response.
+They generated large, entangled states, where certain simulated atoms are correlated with each other.
+And thanks to a technique called “zero noise extrapolation,” they managed to separate the noise and get the real answer.

-To make sure that the answers obtained from the quantum computer had utility and were reliable, another team of UC Berkeley scientists ran the same simulations on a set of classical computers and got matching results.
+To ensure that the answers obtained from the quantum computer had utility and were reliable, another team of scientists at UC Berkeley ran the same simulations on a set of classical computers, obtaining matching results.

-While classical computers have an upper limit for these kinds of problems, especially as the models get more complex, the IBM quantum processor is still striving for quantum supremacy.
-But having demonstrated that it can provide useful answers even in the presence of "noise" is a remarkable achievement.
+Although classical computers have an upper limit for these types of problems, especially as models become more complex, the IBM quantum processor is still trying to achieve quantum supremacy.
+But having demonstrated that it can provide useful answers even in the presence of "noise" is a notable achievement.

-"What we have observed is unprecedented: Quantum computers have succeeded in accurately modeling a natural physical system in a more advanced way than classical methods," he said.
-Dario Gil, senior vice president and director of IBM Research.
-'This milestone represents an important step in demonstrating that current quantum computers are valid scientific tools, capable of tackling extremely difficult problems, possibly impossible for classical systems.
-We are now entering a new era of utility for quantum computing.'
+“What we observed is unprecedented: quantum computers managed to accurately model a natural physical system more advanced than classical methods,” he said Dario Gil, senior vice president and director of IBM Research.
+“This achievement represents an important step in demonstrating that current quantum computers are valid scientific tools, capable of tackling extremely difficult problems, perhaps impossible for classical systems.
+We are now entering a new era of utility for quantum computing.”

 What are you saying?
 You are right?